lavoiesl/php-benchmark/README.md

 Memory usage is monitored using register_tick_shutdown but this does not do a good job at analysing small statements since the memory gets cleaned too quickly.

-A simple trick to preserve the return value in memory is to store it outside the Closure.
+A simple trick is the return the value, the `AbstractTest` stores it temporarily.

+To ensure proper tick analysis, use `declare(ticks = 1);` as early as possible.

 See [the memory test](tests/memory.php).